kammitama5/kammitama5.github.io/_posts/2018-1-9-Tuesday-January-9th.md

 ## Monday
-- Did a shift from 8am to 12pm as a Session floater (doing counts of people in each room), and in between was a workshop assistant for the CPP track for one session (Antal's talk!)
+- Did a shift from 8am to 12pm as a Session floater (doing counts of people in each room), and in between was a workshop assistant for the CPP track for one session (Antal's talk!).
+  My friend, Zeina, wanted to see a talk on Galois Connections, so I took part of her shift as a Session assistant for Antal's talk (so I got to see the entire thing!).
 - Our lunch volunteers didn't show up, so I ended up stepping in for that.

 - After that, I went to [Bob Harper](https://en.wikipedia.org/wiki/Robert_Harper_(computer_scientist))'s talk, and then saw in between the break that there